vatheara/local-share/README.md

 ./bin/server
 ```

-The server will prompt for a password to encrypt messages, then display its IP address and start listening on port 8080.
+The server will prompt for a password to encrypt/decrypt transfers, then display its IP address and start listening on port 8080.

 ### Sending Text (Encrypted)